undertheseanlp/NLP-Vietnamese-progress/tasks/named_entity_recognition.md

 </table>

-## VLSP 2016: Named Entity Recognition
+## VLSP 2016 Shared Task: Named Entity Recognition

 16,861 sentences for training and development from the VLSP 2016 NER shared task: